AuditoryBiophysicsLab/ESME-Workbench/Utilities/PythonAPI/README.md

 sim will now contain non-null header information, including sim.TimeStepRecordOffsets -- a list of indicies of each time step record.

-sim.ReadTimeStepRecord(offset)  returns a struct containing a given time step's time, the
+sim.timestep_record(offset)  returns a struct containing a given time step's time, the
     position of every platform and animat in the scenario at that time step, and a list of all animats that were exposed to sound at that time step along with the ID of the mode that exposed them, the sound level,